Razumovskyy/MARFA/README.md

 For installing the `gfortran` you can use [GNU Fortran website](https://gcc.gnu.org/fortran/) or use your system's package manager.
 ### fpm
 Installation instructions ara available on the [official website](https://fpm.fortran-lang.org/install/index.html) or on the [fpm github page](https://github.com/fortran-lang/fpm).
+### python3
+Python3 is mainly needed for running the plotting scripts and converting binary files to a human readable format.

 ## Quick start instructions
 ### Clone the repository: